ansible/ansible/docsite/rst/intro_networking.rst

           - "result[0].interfaces.Ethernet4.interfaceStatus eq connected"
           - "result[1].interfaces.Ethernet4.interfaceStatus eq connected"

-In the above example, there are two commands that are executed on the remote device and the results are evaluated.
+In the above example, two commands are executed on the remote device, and the results are evaluated.
 By specifying the result index value (0 or 1), the correct result output is checked against the conditional.

-The waitfor argument must always start with result and then the command index in [] where 0 is the first command in the commands list, 1 is the second command, 2 is the third and so on.
+The waitfor argument must always start with result and then the command index in [], where 0 is the first command in the commands list, 1 is the second command, 2 is the third and so on.